pdwarkanath/MITx-6001/README.md

 # MITx - 6.00.1x
 My solutions to the assessment questions in MITx Course on edX - MITx - 6.00.1x - Introduction to Computer Science and Programming Using Python.

-2 versions - One started on June 07, 2016, the other ended on March 16, 2016.
-In case of conflict in numbering or naming of questions, the suffix - J or M will be used to differentiate between versions.
+Currently uses Python 2 since the course was conducted in 2016.
+The new offerings of the course use Python 3 and offer more exercises.
+The files will be updated to assignments in this course: https://courses.edx.org/courses/course-v1:MITx+6.00.1x+2T2016/course/